vectordotdev/vector/rfcs/2021-05-05-7351-framing-and-codecs.md

 overhead of maintaining an artificial abstraction is higher than having purposely-built components?

-## Outstanding Questions

-Is there a realistic chance that multiple framing / codec options might need be applied / composed?

-Now that we establish a pattern for encoding, do we want to make the distinction internally when we have bytes or (e.g. UTF-8) strings at hand?
-Currently we are just relying on the next component to handle possibly invalid encodings.

 ## Future Work

 In this first release, we plan to implement a variety of framing and codec